bigmlcom/python/docs/index.rst

      'confidence': 0.91033,
      'prediction': 'Iris-versicolor'}

-Note that the ``add_path`` argument will only add the list of rules leading to the prediction if the ``last prediction`` missing strategy is used.
+Note that the ``add_path`` argument for the ``proportional`` missing strategy shows the path leading to a final unique node, that gives the prediction, or to the first split where a missing value is found.
-Proportional missing strategy builds predictions by computing a weighted average of many different predictions, so the path to the prediction is not unique usually.

 Local Clusters
 --------------